 The Hanlinyuan 翰林院 "Hanlin Academy" (literally: Brush Forest Court) was an institution subordinated to the central government and entrusted with the draft of official documents.
 It was never consistently organised but was loosely staffed with so-called academicians (Hanlin xueshi 翰林學士).
-The first literati entrusted with the task to draft official proclamations were sent to the Academy during the reign of Emperor Xuan of the Tang dynasty 唐玄宗 (r.
-712-755).
+The first literati entrusted with the task to draft official proclamations were sent to the Academy during the reign of Emperor Xuanzong 唐玄宗 (r.
+712-755) of the Tang dynasty 唐 (618-907).
 From then on the Hanlin Academy became a fixed institution of the imperial central government.
-The academicians had a various disciplinary background.
-Some were poets, others experts in the Confucian Classics, some others were actually experts of Daoist techniques or in Buddhist writings, and there were also experts in divination and calligraphy.
+The academicians had various disciplinary backgrounds.
+Some were poets, others experts in the Confucian Classics, some others were actually experts of Daoist techniques (e.g. prognostication or rituals) or in Buddhist writings, and there were also experts in divination and calligraphy.

-The title of "academician" xueshi was a term for duty assignment (chaiqian 差遣) to special posts, and not only for the Hanlin Academy.
+The title of "academician" (xueshi 學士) was a term for duty assignment (chaiqian 差遣) to special posts, and not only for the Hanlin Academy.
 There were various institutions of the central government in need of academicians, like the Institute for the Advancement of Literature (Hongwenguan 弘文館), the Institute for the Veneration of Worthies (Chongxianguan 崇賢館) or the Academy of Scholary Worthies (Jixianyuan 集賢院).
-For this reason there were acutally no fixed numbers of offices to be filled, and the academicians appointed to the Academy were not attributed a defined official rank.
-Each of them brought with him the rank of the previous office and was paid according to the former position.
+For this reason there was acutally no fixed number of offices to be filled, and the academicians appointed to the Academy were not attributed a defined official rank.
+Each of them brought with him the rank of the previous office and was paid his salary according to the former position.
 Members of the Secretariat could also be assigned to the Academy.
 Only somewhat later, a number of six academicians was fixed, with one of them acting as "recipient of edicts" (chengzhi 承旨).
-During the An Lushan rebellion the position of the Hanlin academicians greatly improved, and some of them were not only used to do the paperwork but were also consulted in politicial matters by the emperor.
-During the reign of Emperor De 唐德宗 (r.
-779-804) academician Lu Zhi 陸贄 had such a high influence on politicial decisions that he was called the "inner Counsellor-in-chief" (neixiang 内相).
+During the An Lushan 安祿山 rebellion, the position of the Hanlin academicians greatly improved, and some of them were not only used to do the paperwork but were also consulted in politicial matters by the emperor.
+During the reign of Emperor Dezong 唐德宗 (r.
+779-804) academician Lu Zhi 陸贄 (754-805) had such a high influence on politicial decisions that he was called the "inner Counsellor-in-chief" (neixiang 内相).

 The Hanlin Academy and the Imperial Secretariat divided their work.
 The former mainly took over the draft of important documents about the appointment or dismissal of counsellors-in-chief and other high ministers, the proclamation of amnesties, and imperial commands during military campaigns.
 These documents of "inner regulation" (neizhi 内制) were written on white hemp paper and were therefore called baima 白麻.
 The Secretariat took over the draft of documents of minor importance, the so-called "outer regulations" (waizhi 外制).
-These documents were written on yellow hemp paper and were called huangma 黃麻.
-Some academicians were entrusted with the task to help the emperor reading or writing documents.
-These were called Academician Reader-in-waiting (shidu xueshi 侍讀學士) resp.
-Academician Calligrapher-in-Waiting (shishu xueshi 侍書學士; note: missing in Hucker 1985).
-The position of the Hanlin academicians became so powerful that Emperor Jing 唐敬宗 (r.
+These documents were written on yellow hemp paper and therefore called huangma 黃麻.
+Some academicians were entrusted with the task of helping the emperor reading or writing documents.
+These were called Academician Reader-in-waiting (shidu xueshi 侍讀學士) resp. *Academician Calligrapher-in-Waiting (shishu xueshi 侍書學士).
+The position of the Hanlin Academicians became so powerful that Emperor Jingzong 唐敬宗 (r.
 824-826) once planned to replace this institution by a new one.
 Later on, there were even academic commissionaries (yuanshi 院使) to mediate between the Academy and the emperor.
 For a short time in the 940s the task of drafting all documents was shifted back to the Secretariat.

-The Song dynasty continued the institution of the Hanlin Academy without changing the duties of the six academicians.
-At some times a seventh academician (yuanwai xueshi 員外學士) could be assigned.
-As during the Tang period, many an academician rose to a high position, and some counsellors-in-chief were selected from among their ranks.
-Academicians could be assigned to other duties in other central government agencies, and then obtained the additional title of "drafter" (zhizhigao 知制誥).
-After the goverment reform of the Xianfeng era 元豐 (1078-1085) the position of Hanlin Academician became a fixed position, with the official rank of 3A.
 From then on, all drafters were Hanlin Academicians, and vice versa.
 The number of Academicians was fixed at two.
-If any additional persons were entrustred with the draft of edicts, they were given the designation of auxiliary Hanlin academician (zhi xueshi yuan 直學士院, shortly zhiyuan 直院)．Auxiliary academicians assigned in case of a vacancy of the two full Academicians were called provisional auxilary Hanlin academicians (quan zhi xueshi yuan 權直學士院, shortly quanzhi 權直), if their original official rank was higher than 3A, the title was provisional Hanlin academician (quan Hanlin xueshi 權翰林學士)． The term Hanlinyuan was, during the Song period, often used for the institute of academicians (xueshiyuan).
+If any additional persons were entrustred with the draft of edicts, they were given the designation of auxiliary Hanlin academician (zhi xueshi yuan 直學士院, short zhiyuan 直院)．Auxiliary academicians assigned in case of a vacancy of the two full Academicians were called provisional auxilary Hanlin academicians (quan zhi xueshi yuan 權直學士院, shortly quanzhi 權直), if their original official rank was higher than 3A, the title was provisional Hanlin academician (quan Hanlin xueshi 權翰林學士)． The term Hanlinyuan was, during the Song period, often used for the institute of academicians (xueshiyuan).
 To make matter even more compilated, there was an Artisans Institute of the Palace Domestic Service also called Hanlinyuan.